2.6.17 Would a change be just & equitable?

 Income, earning capacity, property & financial resources of the parents & the child

-A formula assessment of child support is based on the adjusted taxable income (2.4.4) of the parents.
+A formula assessment of child support is based on the ATI (2.4.4) of the parents.
 A much wider examination of the financial resources of the individual is made when the Registrar considers whether to change an assessment.
 The income, earning capacity, property and financial resources of both parents and the child are taken into account when the Registrar considers if it would be fair to change the assessment.
 This includes any assets owned by or under the control of, or held on behalf of, either parent or the child, even where they do not produce income.
-See reason 8 (2.6.14) for more information.
+See Reason 8 (2.6.14) for more information.
 This means that, while the individual is entitled to arrange their financial affairs in any legal way, their obligation to pay child support or contribute to the care of their child might not be reduced as a result of those arrangements when considering if a change of assessment is fair.

 Once the income, earning capacity, property and financial resources have been identified, the Registrar will consider the extent to which they should affect the assessment.
 When deciding whether a change to an assessment is fair, a parent's actual income in the relevant period is considered, as well as the child support income amount used in making the child support assessment.
 If a parent's income has changed significantly then this may be a factor in deciding whether a change should be made.